shayansm2/shayansm2.github.io/content/resume.md

 - Developed the core billing and pricing system for backup service, generating monthly revenue of +300 million tomans.
 - Redesigned and migrated backup service pages using Django (API) and React (frontend), and led the transition from a monolith to microservices—including deployment, CI/CD, and database migration—enabling development team autonomy.
 - Analyzed and identified recurring operational tasks in the backup system, designed and implemented two automated workflows using Temporal—for snapshot migration and backup garbage collection—resulting in a ~40% reduction in operational workload and ~20% increase in backup storage capacity without added infrastructure costs.
+- Contributed to the Object Storage backend—a FastAPI, Pydantic, and SQLAlchemy-based microservice in Kubernetes—by integrating it with SeaweedFS for scalable, efficient storage and reduced resource usage

 <div class="custom-html" style="display: flex; align-items: center; justify-content: space-between; padding: 10px 0; font-family: Arial, sans-serif;">
   <div style="display: flex; align-items: center; gap: 15px;">